demiroguzhan/melbourne-housing-analysis/README.md

 It is very difficult to make a prediction based on the above table.
 There are almost equal number of properties in 2 different regions.
-Therefore, we will make a prediction based on the price values.
+Therefore, we will try to predict it based on the price values.

 ``` r
 housing_dataset[26889, "Price"]